Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "We have been on solid concrete for half a *Ri’*.
 Not a bad landing if I say so myself."

 "I must agree."
 Bedu forced himself to concede.
-“I hardly felt it.”
+"I hardly felt it."

 Mwrmwrwk purred some quiet Kwmbwrw laughter, which he took as his cue to stand, wriggle slightly to settle his travel-stiffened joints, and pad around to the top of the ship’s exit ramp, which was directly behind the flight deck.